GoogleCloudPlatform/community/tutorials/serverless-vpc-access-private-mongodb-atlas/index.md

 1. Click **Create Cluster**.

-It takes a few minutes to create the cluster, but you can move to the next section before then.
+It takes a few minutes to create the cluster, but you can begin the next section before then.

 ## Configure the MongoDB Atlas access list